Start Habit Graduation (Progressive Habit Building)

 The brain requires 2-3 weeks to consolidate learning at each level.
 Increasing intensity before consolidation disrupts the process.
 Your prefrontal cortex has limited working memory.
 New habits demand resources.
 Graduating respects those constraints.

-Athletic training research shows progressive overload (gradual increases) builds capacity more sustainably than high demands immediately.
+Wood & Rünger (2016) research on habit psychology shows progressive overload (gradual increases) builds capacity more sustainably than high demands immediately.
 Musician studies show gradual intensity progression produces larger learning-related brain volumes.
 Gradual increases work best.

 How It Works